Cap'n Proto: IDL Schema

-Unlike other binary serialization protocols such as XMI, Cap'n Proto considers fine-grained data validation at the RPC level an anti-feature that limits a protocols ability to evolve.
+Unlike other binary serialization protocols such as XMI, Cap'n Proto considers fine-grained data validation at the RPC level an anti-feature that limits a protocol's ability to evolve.
 This was informed by experiences at Google where simply changing a field from mandatory to optional would cause complex operational failures.
-Cap'n Proto schemas are designed to be flexible as possible and pushes data validation to the application level, allowing arbitrary renaming of fields, adding new fields, and making concrete types generic Cap'n Proto does, however, validate pointer bounds and type check individual values when they are first accessed.
+Cap'n Proto schemas are designed to be flexible as possible and pushes data validation to the application level, allowing arbitrary renaming of fields, adding new fields, and making concrete types generic.
+Cap'n Proto does, however, validate pointer bounds and type check individual values when they are first accessed.

 Enforcing complex schema constraints would also incur significant overhead, negating the benefits of reusing in-memory data structures and preventing random access to data.
 Cap'n Proto protocol is theoretically suitable for very fast inter-process communication (IPC) via immutable shared memory, but as of October 2020 none of the implementations support data passing via shared memory.
 However, Cap'n Proto is still generally considered faster than Protocol Buffers and similar RPC libraries.